regoclint/prac/Notes.md

 @MockBean - for mocking beans, automatically injects them
 @SpyBean - for mocking only certain parts
 @Mock , @Spy - for non spring boot context
-@InjectMocks used by normal mockito to inject mocks into service/class
+@InjectMocks used by regular(Non-spring) mockito to inject mocks into service/class

+@PreAuthorize helps authorize access to APIs base on roles

 **Misc**